-The following fund balance classifications describe the relative strength of the spending constraints placed on the purposes for which resources can be used:
+The District utilizes the fund balance presentation as required under GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+Fund balances are categorized as nonspendable, restricted, committed, assigned or unassigned.
+These fund balance classifications describe the relative strength of the spending constraints placed on the purposes for which resources can be used: